Calvin-Hobbes17/Steel-Ridge-Standard-Work/docs/Design/CAD-Best-Practices/Top-Down-Design/index.md

 In our robot CADs, we use a system called top-down design, which helps us keep it organized, parametric, and lag-free.

+## Document Setup

+Top-Down Design uses several documents, consisting of:
+- Master Sketches (Contains primary geometry)
+- Mechanisms (Each mechanism gets its own document)
+- Full Assembly (contains the full assembly of all the mechanisms)

+!!! quote

+    In general, an FRC robot is too complicated and has too many parts to be created entirely within a single document.
+Doing so is possible, but will result in bad loading times, and likely poor organization." - [FRCDesign.org](https://frcdesign.org/best-practices/document-setup/)

 ![Top-Down Design](../../../assets/top-down-design.png)
 /// caption
 Credit: [FRCDesign.org](https://www.frcdesign.org/best-practices/document-setup/)